Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Design and implementation (SQ3)

-Knote et al. \cite{Knote2018-dx} enumerate a few examples of context changes reactions, focusing on the mechanism and the object of these reactions or changes on assisting users on a specific task like semi-automatic purchases \cite{Venkatesh2017-ah} or adaptive text or voice responses \cite{Derrick2011-jj}.
-Finally, Janssen et al. \cite{Janssen2020-fp} simply limit to report that self-adaptive personalized, as well as context-aware agents are a significant minority in the data-set of chatbots they cover, with a significant presence of short-term relationship chatbots which do not consider context data.
+Knote et al. \cite{Knote2018-dx} enumerate a few examples of context changes reactions, focusing on the mechanism and the object of these reactions or changes on assisting users on a specific task or \textit{enacted actions} like semi-automatic purchases \cite{Venkatesh2017-ah} .
+Advanced approaches in complex systems introduce context-aware strategies for the adaptation of the software ecosystem beyond the conversational agent behavior itself, including \textit{smart objects} for smart home assisted adaptation\cite{Fernando2016-ff} and \textit{third-party services} for adaptive interoperability \cite{Stoeckli_2018}.
+Finally, Janssen et al. \cite{Janssen2020-fp} simply limit to report that personalized agents with \textit{adaptive self} capabilities in terms of runtime communicational style and behavior personalization are a significant minority in the data-set of chatbots they cover, with a significant presence of short-term relationship chatbots which do not consider context data.
 Despite being a recent contribution, they argue that this is a direct consequence of the rather complex design properties and technical specifications involved in these dimensions.

 All in all, we identified 4 different dimensions in which context integration can be described: the \textbf{purpose} or main goal of the context integration strategy; the \textbf{source} or trigger of the adaptation; the \textbf{mechanism} used for integrating context into the conversational experience; and finally the \textbf{object} of adaptation, which is the entity or process affected and adapted by the context-aware knowledge.
 A categorization of the examples covered by the previous studies allows us to build and depict a general approach based on how context adaptation and personalization are integrated into conversational agents.
 Figure \ref{fig:f7-sum} is the result of such harmonization process.